What the People & Planet University League 2008 tells us

 A number of factors have helped to bring about significant improvements in recent years.
 The creation of a dedicated organisation, the Environmental Association of Universities and Colleges, in 1996 provided a focus and resource point for institutions which want to improve environmental performance; and the growing awareness about the threat which climate change poses to our economy and society is beginning to influence the curriculum and stimulate an appreciation of sustainability which gets ‘beyond recycling’.
 In this context, People & Planet’s Go Green campaign — launched in 2003 — added the dimension of nationwide, student activism demanding the kind of systemic change which the Toyne and Khan reports recommended.

 There is no doubt that the thousands of students who have been campaigning for greener campuses have driven systemic change within the sector.
-The Green League 2007 brought sustainability to the forefront of Vice Chancellors’ minds and, one year later, the Green League is a clear indicator that there have been tangible changes within the sector.
+The People & Planet University League 2007 brought sustainability to the forefront of Vice Chancellors’ minds and, one year later, the People & Planet University League is a clear indicator that there have been tangible changes within the sector.

 The number of universities taking part has increased to 121 universities

-The Green League provides a comprehensive and authoritative measure of progress towards transforming environmental performance in the sector.
-There is now active interest on the part of UK universities in being a part of the Green League, and in that sense it is already beginning to change institutional culture towards the role and status of environmental management.
+The People & Planet University League provides a comprehensive and authoritative measure of progress towards transforming environmental performance in the sector.
+There is now active interest on the part of UK universities in being a part of the People & Planet University League, and in that sense it is already beginning to change institutional culture towards the role and status of environmental management.

 Universities with publicly available environmental policies has increased to 97%